kkato95/Election_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/99375741/158100063-360f67f5-f717-472f-a210-c7334c2dd2b8.png)

 ## Election Audit Summary:
-The script created can be used in ohter elections to preform the same election audit.
+The script created can be used in other elections to preform the same election audit.
 There are 2 things that must be changed for this code to work in other instances.
-1. The first thing that would have to be chagned is the file from which python is reading.
+1. The first peice of code that would have to be changed is the file from which Python is reading.
 We would have to update the path 'file_to_laod' to read the new data.
 ![image](https://user-images.githubusercontent.com/99375741/158100641-d16b4542-4297-403d-aee2-94109b036712.png)
-2.The second peice of code that must be updated is the location python is writing to.
+2.The second peice of code that must be updated is the location Python is writing to.
 We would change the path to the new write_to file.
 ![image](https://user-images.githubusercontent.com/99375741/158100862-5e835179-8dcd-43e9-ac64-beedf98cd2d4.png)